 In this section

-It is a gradual process, beginning in early adolescence and is not completed until the young person has engaged in an adult health service.
+Transition is a gradual process which commences when you reach adolescence and is not completed until you are engaged in an adult health service.

 It is a major milestone.
 As with other transitions in life, such as moving from high school to further education, training or work, this process should start early and involve discussions with you and your parents.
 This will help you and your parents to feel more comfortable and prepared with the process of moving on from the RCH to adult health care.

 Transition will help you to know more about your condition, to develop skills to manage your own health care needs where appropriate with the support of your parents and to know more about what to expect when you transfer to adult care, including options available to you.
 This important process will help you to feel more empowered to make decisions and to successfully navigate and negotiate your care as an adult.